 No other decision affects rideshare fuel cost more than vehicle choice.
 The difference between a Toyota Prius at 52 MPG and a full-size SUV at 18 MPG is massive at rideshare volumes.

 The sweet spot for most rideshare drivers is a Camry Hybrid or Accord Hybrid: spacious enough for XL eligibility consideration, fuel-efficient enough to cut fuel costs dramatically, and reliable enough for high-mileage use.
+Drivers racking up genuinely extreme annual mileage should also read our breakdown of personal-vehicle fuel costs for long-haul drivers.
 The Prius wins on pure efficiency but may limit premium tier eligibility.

 Fueling Strategy: Four Tactics That Add Up